Kaktushose/jda-commands/wiki/docs/interactions/reply.md

 You can also omit the text message and only send the component by calling `reply()` with no arguments.

+!!! tip
+    JDA-Commands allows reusing a component multiple times in one reply message.
+    To learn more about how this works, consult the javadocs of <CustomId>.

 ### Action Rows
 Every call to `components()` will create a new action row.
 If you want more than one action row you need to call `components()` multiple times.